 Nuclear & Plasma Physics Theme Area

-- Specific NPP lectures taken from the list below
+- Specific NPP lectures taken from the course list

-- Core skills classes such as C++ programming and Data Analysis, where appropriate
+- Core skills classes, such as C++ Programming and Data Analysis,

-- Transferable skills courses such as the Entrepreneurship course
+- Transferable skills courses such as an Entrepreneurship course